 - (n) Summary of Remaining Difficult Negotiations.
-In summary, many items remain for difficult negotiations.
-At least six House Republicans members are demanding changes to the SALT deduction, and some of them say that merely raising the cap to \$25,000 is not sufficient (but eliminating the SALT cap entirely is estimated to reduce revenue by \$1.2 trillion over ten years).
+In summary, many items remained for difficult negotiations in June 2025.
+At least six House Republicans members have demanded relaxation of the \$10,000 cap on the SALT deduction, and some Republican Senators strongly argue that the \$10,000 cap should remain.
 Some Republicans are budget hawks that are very concerned about adding to deficits.
 The instructions to House Committees seem to call for substantial spending cuts for Medicaid and nutrition programs, and some members are very concerned about those possible cuts.
 Priorities among the additional tax cuts beyond the extension of the TCJA and possible tax increases to help pay for the cuts will vary.
 Scoring of the costs of provisions may impact which tax cuts are included and how long certain of the cuts may last.
 Scoring of the dynamic effects of additional revenue that may come from economic growth as a result of the provisions may have a significant impact on the willingness of budget hawks to vote for a bill that is scored to result in substantial additional deficits.
 Rulings by the Parliamentarian regarding the impact of the Byrd rule will be important and may not come until the last hour when the final provisions of the act have been negotiated. - (17) Estate Tax Repeal?
 Not only is it likely that the \$10 million (indexed) exclusion amount will be extended, but the Republican sweep also raised the specter of possible repeal of the estate tax.
 Indeed, Senator John Thune (R-SD), the Senate majority leader, has repeatedly introduced estate tax repeal bills and initially won his Senate seat in part by running against the "death tax."
 Sen. John Thune has acknowledged, however, that the reconciliation bill is unlikely to repeal the estate tax.